-I specialize in international relations, with a particular emphasis on how democratization affects the emerging geopolitical landscape of the post-Arab spring world.
-I have looked at the role of the international community in reversing coups; at sanctions and the fate of leaders; at the role of aid in liberalization; at “electing friends” – states siding with the candidates running for office in other countries.
-I use surveys (existing and my own), experiments (natural, survey- and field- ones), and geo-coded data.
-I have helped create original data on elections and democracy, used in the discipline today.
-I received my BA from the American University in Bulgaria, and a PhD in Political Science from Stanford University.
-Previously, I have held faculty positions at Stanford, at the University of California at Los Angeles, at Yale University.
-At present, I hold a Juniorprofessorship for Empirical Democracy Research at the University of Mannheim, Germany.
+I specialize in international relations, with an emphasis on how the international community affects democratization.
+I have looked at why coup leaders hold elections; at sanctions and the fate of leaders; at the role of aid in liberalization; at whether “electing friends” – states siding with the candidates running for office in other countries – works.
+Part of my work involves survey research, experiments (natural, survey- and field- ones), and geo-coded data.
+I have helped create NELDA, an original dataset on elections and democracy.
+I received my BA from the American University in Bulgaria and a PhD in Political Science from Stanford University.
+Previously, I have held faculty positions at the University of California at Los Angeles and at Yale University.
+At present, I am a Juniorprofessor for Empirical Democracy Research at the University of Mannheim, Germany.

 Marinov, Nikolay.
 2005.
 “Do Economic Sanctions Destabilize Country Leaders?”
 American Journal of Political Science, Vol. 49, pp. 564-576